How To Extinguish Burnout And Reset Yourself To Calm

 Another great antidote to burnout is focusing on meaning and purpose, or what Standish describes as the light you are moving toward.
 “Women who feel overwhelmed often share this image of slogging through mud.
 They feel stuck in stress and anxiety.
 But our greatest power as human beings is the ability to choose where we focus our attention.
 By focusing on your end goal, you can see the light you are moving toward.”

-By Jean McAulay for Women's Foodservice Forum
+This post was originally written by Jean McAulay for Women's Foodservice Forum.